hmlongco/Factory/README.md

 ## Containers

 Containers in Factory 1.X were essentially namespaces, and not actual object instances that could be passed around.

 That changed in Factory 2.0.

-Instead of defining Factory's as static variables on a class, they're now defined as computed variables on the container itself.
+Instead of defining Factory's as static variables on a class, they're now defined and returned as computed variables on the container itself.
 Let's take a look.

 ## Defining a Factory